EN FR Home

 Supply-chain diversificationArt.
 21(2)(d)(e)A.5.19, A.5.21Art.
 28Req.
 12.8

 A single evidence pack that satisfies the NIS 2 checklist above will typically close the time-sync portion of all four frameworks simultaneously.
+See the dedicated pages: ISO 27001 Control 8.17 · PCI-DSS Requirement 10.6.

 Not here for NIS 2 compliance?
 Use the right tool for your use-case: